Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Type 7 Relationship Wreckers

-- The Option Obsession: Keeping backup plans instead of committing (most Type 7s do this)
+- The Option Obsession: Keeping backup plans instead of committing (a classic Type 7 trap)

 - The Positivity Prison: Toxic positivity that invalidates real feelings